sandreza/QuasiGeostrophy/docs/src/2_layers.md

-# Nondimensional 2-Layer QG without Coriolis
+# Nondimensional 2-Layer QG without Beta
 These equations are from [The vortex gas scaling regime of baroclinic turbulence](https://www.pnas.org/content/117/9/4491) by Basile Gallet and Raffaele Ferrari.

 The equations are